 In this paper, an axisymmetric VOF method was used to simulate the rise and interaction of gas bubbles in a viscous liquid.
 The model was validated by a comparison between numerical results with available measurements for the bubble deformation and velocity during its rise in a liquid.
 The effect of increasing diameter on bubble rise velocity was also investigated and compared well with that of the experiment.
 Next, we investigated the effect of important parameters on the bubble rise velocity.
 A bubble moving in a narrower tube (smaller diameter) was found to reach a smaller rise velocity.
 Surface tension and viscosity had adverse effects on the bubble movement.
 While increasing surface tension raised the bubble rise velocity, increasing liquid viscosity had an opposite effect.
 Finally, the interaction and coalescence of two axial bubbles during their rise in a quiescent liquid were studied.
-The calculated images of the coalescence process compared well with those of the experimental photographs.
+The calculated images of the coalescence compared well with those of the experimental photographs.
 The mechanism behind this phenomenon was found to be the liquid drainage from the space between the two bubbles causing the formation of a thin liquid film and its subsequent rupture resulting in the bubbles coalescence.
 The two parameters controlling the coalescence are bubbles diameters and the distance between their centers.
-To characterize this process, we defined a coalescence time as the time elapsed from the instant the two bubbles were in one radius apart up to their coalescence.
-When the inter-bubble distance was increased, the coalescence time decreased.
+When the inter-bubble distance was increased, the bubbles coalesced in a shorter time.
 On the other hand, increasing the bubble diameter reduced the coalescence time.